ammadeo/ammadeo/README.md

  <br />
  <br />
  <img align="left" src="https://res.cloudinary.com/amadeusz/image/upload/v1610632844/github%20profile/code_fr2tmh.svg" alt="the robot with installed code chip" width="100" />
- <h3 align="left">Then we add our logic chip.</h3>
+ <h3 align="left">Then we add our logic chip</h3>
- At this point I love to use Typescript and test it with Jest and Puppeteer.
+As my language of choice I love to use Typescript and test it with Jest and Puppeteer
  <br />
  <br />
  <table>